Back to PART 1 & 6 Complaints

 This is an analysis of Appeal APL305-23 of the QCAT Q1363-23 Adjudicator Marshall hearing, because being tenants at the ages of 73 and 75 at the Adjudicator Marshall hearing, they were acutely aware and horrified by the blatant falsehoods that had been presented to the QCAT Tribunal as evidence.
 As the Office of Fair Trading pointed as per Complaint 10 below, that the dishonesty is potentially criminal, the evidence of the dishonesty by the Respondents, was subsequently confirmed by the Affidavit of Gordon James Craven to the Appeal Tribunal (being item 8 in the above document list).

-By reason of a threatening letter from the QCAT Principal Registrar, the 11 Complaints are being re-formatted to adopt a layout similar to the Adjudicator Marshall Hearing that will deal with the erroneous material in the following QCAT publication:
+By reason of a threatening letter from the QCAT Assistant Director-General and Principal Registrar Gaslighting the Complainant, the 11 Complaints + Scripted Response Complaint below, have now been re-formatted to adopt a layout similar to the Adjudicator Marshall Hearing, in order to expose erroneous material, matters of integrity and to the extent that QCAT will go to, by way of the following disgraceful QCAT Appeal Decision:

 Complaint 1